c3an-aiisc-ai/frontend/c3an-building/README.md

 ## Project map

-This is a “tour” of the repo, organized top-down.
+This is a overview of the repo, organized top-down.

 ## Inside `src/`